RailcardsBusiness

 Thinking about taking the train from Milan to Tábor?
 We’ve got you covered.

-It usually takes around 19 hours 7 minutes to travel the 374 miles (602 km) from Milan to Tábor by train, although you can get there in as little as 13 hours 43 minutes on the fastest services.
-You’ll normally find around 19 trains per day running on this route.
-You’ll need to make 2 changes along the way as there aren't any direct services on this line.
+It usually takes around 17 hours 27 minutes to travel the 374 miles (602 km) from Milan to Tábor by train, although you can get there in as little as 13 hours on the fastest services.
+You’ll normally find around 17 trains per day running on this route.
+You’ll need to make 3 changes along the way as there aren't any direct services on this line.
+You can travel on this route with either Trenitalia and DB trains.
+Both train companies run modern comfortable services with plenty of room for luggage.

 Train tickets from Milan to Tábor are usually cheaper when you book in advance compared to buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.